ExpeditionRPG/expedition/services/quests/docs/qdl_guide.md

 * Notice that there's multiple outcomes - similar to roleplay "choices" - three of these will be shown to users in the timed phase, so there needs to be at least 3 distinct kinds of outcome for users to select from.
 * Each of these outcomes must specify at least the skill being used - one of knowledge, athletics, or charisma.
-* If you want to get fancy, you can also add a persona alignment ("light" or "dark") that gives players bonus points if they have that particular kind of persona (a type of card from The Horror expansion).
+* If you want to get fancy, you can also add a persona alignment ("light" or "dark") that gives players bonus points if they have that particular kind of persona.
+If you reference persona, you must mark your quest as requiring The Horror expansion (otherwise users won't benefit from it).
 * Unless specified, your outcome describes what happens when the user succeeds in rolling for the outcome.
 You can also add "success", "failure", or "interrupted" to describe specifically what happens when users roll to high, too low, or not significantly in either direction.
   * If you want to reuse the same failure text for every outcome, you can specify an "on failure" node that is used for any skill and persona alignment that doesn't have a more specific failure outcome.
   * If you don't add any "interrupted" outcomes, the app will generate some generic "interrupted" text and use it.